How to Invest in the Chinese Stock Market

 - These shares can be traded by non-residents of the People’s Republic of China who have the appropriate foreign currency dealing accounts.

-The Shanghai index itself has different variations.
-For example, the Shanghai 50 index is an index of the top 50 companies (measure by float-adjusted capitalisation) listed on the stock exchange.
+The Shanghai Index itself has different variations.
+For example, the Shanghai 50 index is an index of the top 50 companies (measured by float-adjusted capitalisation) listed on the stock exchange.

 There is also the Shanghai A Index, Shanghai 180 index and the Shanghai 300 index which is actually related to the CSI 300 index which is a capitalisation-weighted stock index tracking the performance of the top 300 companies listed on both the Shanghai and Shenzhen stock exchanges.